• Skip to primary navigation

 Mariska Ramondino

-Homemade and healthier rice crispy treats made with Kamut puffs, honey, nut butter, deliciously covered with chocolate and served in the form of a cupcake.
+Homemade and much healthier than traditional rice Krispie treats, these chocolate peanut butter rice crisps are made with Kamut puffs, honey, nut butter, deliciously covered with chocolate, and served as a cupcake.
+It's such an easy recipe and a favorite thing to make with kids.

 Print Recipe Pin Recipe Rate this Recipe